 - Step stool (if doing this activity at the kitchen counter)

-**There are cloves in the picture, but I decided not to add it.
+**There are cloves in the picture, but I decided not to add them.

 Bake in a pre-heated oven at 375 for 30-45 minutes, or until soft.
 Cool and serve.